Martin-elmqirmi/view_dependent_deformation_fields/README.md

 ## Information

-If you encounter any bugs, have questions, or simply want to discuss the project, please feel free to reach out to me at [martin.elmqirmi@umontreal.ca](mailto:martin.el.mqirmi@umontreal.ca).
+If you encounter any bugs, have questions, or simply want to discuss the project, please feel free to reach out to me at [martin.el.mqirmi@umontreal.ca](mailto:martin.el.mqirmi@umontreal.ca).
 I’m happy to help and would love to hear your feedback!